Insulin Resistance (cont.)

 - Find a local Endocrinologist in your town

-Metformin (Glucophage) is a medication that is used for treating type 2 diabetes.
-It exerts two actions that help to control blood glucose levels.
+- Metformin (Glucophage) is a medication used for treating type 2 diabetes.
+It exerts two actions that help control blood glucose levels.
 Metformin prevents the liver from releasing glucose into the blood, and it increases the sensitivity of muscle and fat cells to insulin, allowing them to remove more glucose from the blood.
 By these actions, metformin lowers blood insulin levels because lower blood sugar levels tell the pancreas to put out less insulin.

 - The DPP studied the effects of metformin, in addition to diet and exercise, for prevention of type 2 diabetes in insulin resistant people.
 Metformin reduced the development of type 2 diabetes by 31%.
 Note, however, the benefit was not as great as with diet and intense exercise.
 Metformin is a reasonably safe medication when used in the proper population.
 Although occasionally associated with gastrointestinal side effects, metformin is usually well-tolerated.
 While there are no FDA-approved drugs to prevent type 2 diabetes or to treat pre-type 2 diabetes (insulin resistance), the American Diabetes Association has recommended that metformin be the only drug considered for the prevention of type 2 diabetes.

-The STOP NIDDM (Study to Prevent Non-insulin Dependent Diabetes Mellitus) trial assessed individuals with insulin resistance by treating with acarbose (Precose).
+- The STOP NIDDM (Study to Prevent Non-Insulin Dependent Diabetes Mellitus) trial assessed individuals with insulin resistance by treating with acarbose (Precose).
 Acarbose slows the gut's absorption of sugars, which reduces the demand for insulin after a meal.
-This study suggested that acarbose could reduce the development of type 2 diabetes by 25%.
+This study suggested acarbose could reduce the development of type 2 diabetes by 25%.

 - The TRIPOD (Troglitazone in Prevention of Diabetes) study assessed troglitazone (Rezulin) for treating women with gestational diabetes, a precursor of insulin resistance and type 2 diabetes.
 However, due to severe toxicity to the liver, troglitazone has been taken off the market and is no longer available.
 Type 2 diabetes was prevented in 25% of those women treated with troglitazone.